 How to Get Started with Userlist on Make

-Our Make integration lets you connect Userlist with thousands of other apps and automate your workflows—no coding needed.
+Our Make integration helps you connect Userlist with thousands of other apps and automate your workflows — no coding needed.
 It’s a powerful way to integrate Userlist seamlessly into your existing toolset.
+Data flows both ways, so you can send data into Userlist from other apps and use Userlist events to kick off workflows elsewhere.
 For example, here’s what you can do:

 - Create new Userlist users from Typeform responses, Calendly events, or new rows in Google Sheets.